phelipetls/seriesbr/README.md

 By default, it only returns the first 10 results.
-If you didn't find what you're looking for, you can specify the number of returned results with `rows` and how many results to skip `skip`.
+If you didn't find what you're looking for, you can specify the number of returned results with `rows` and how many results to skip with `skip`.

     bcb.search("Monetária", rows = 20, start = 1)